On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Introduction

-The remainder of this paper is organized into five sections.
-Section \ref{section 2} introduces the modeling assumptions and constructs the supply chain and inventory management framework for evaluating the OOS-integrated maintenance strategy.
-Section \ref{section 3} describes the decision-making scenarios, while Section \ref{section 4} presents a case study that illustrates the application of these scenarios.
-Finally, Section \ref{section 5} concludes the paper.
+The remainder of this paper is organized as follows.
+Section \ref{section 2} outlines the modeling assumptions and develops the supply chain and inventory management framework to evaluate the OOS-integrated maintenance strategy.
+Section \ref{section 3} validates the proposed model by comparing its results with those obtained from inventory simulations and assesses its robustness to key assumptions through analyses under relaxed assumptions.
+Section \ref{section 4} presents the decision-making scenarios and corresponding optimization problem formulations, and Section \ref{section 5} provides a case study illustrating their application.
+Finally, Section \ref{section 6} concludes the paper.